Kiku-Reise/AliseeksDocs/source/includes/_search.md

 }
 ```

-This endpoint allows searching the Aliseeks Product database using a several different criteria.
+This endpoint allows searching the Aliseeks Product database using different criteria.
 This can be used for
 product sourcing, finding dropshipping items or dynamically displaying products on a site.

 For deep pagination, set `scrollPagination` to `true` and use the `scrollIdentifier` returned in the `aggregation.scrollIdentifier` field